We’re getting online today! This is a longer lesson because I wanted to get you across the finish line.

 Go to github.com and create an account.
 Then click to create or add a new repository.
 Think of a repository like a box of all the files and folders that hold everything for your website.
 Each website, each project, is going to have its own repository.
 It could have a number of pages, but they would all get saved in the same repository.

+Your project is going into that repository.
 Your repository must have an index.html file.
 That’s what the browser is going to look for when someone goes to your web address, your url.
-Make sure your main page is called index.html.
+This is your landing page, the page you’ve been looking at in your browser.

 Give your repository a name, maybe firstProject and click on Create Repository.
 Leave that page open!

-Go to your Projects folder and create a new folder just for this project.
+(This should already be done, but just to make sure…) If your project pages and images aren’t already organized into a folder, then go to your Projects folder and create a new folder just for this project.
 You could call it firstProject.
-Make sure any images or videos or other pages that you link that are saved on your computer are in that folder.
+Make sure your index file and any images or videos or any other pages are saved on your computer in that folder.
 Keep things organized.
 You may have an image folder or video folder.
 Make sure your project still looks right by testing it in your browser after you moved it into its own folder.

 Open your Git command line box, what was downloaded in the previous lesson.
 Use cd (change directory) to navigate into your firstProject folder.
 My directory file path was documents/projects/firstProject.